axibase/atsd-use-cases/chart-of-the-day/presidential-economic-metrics/README.md

 ### Inline CSV

-The portal contains two CSV files which denote Presidential administrations and their years of service as well as the tracked economic metrics and their associated `FRED ID`.
+The portal contains two CSV files which denote presidential administrations and their years of service as well as the tracked economic metrics and their associated `FRED ID`.
 The Presidential administration CSV is shown here:

 ```ls
 csv index =